Rebecca Adlington: Recognition

+she was awarded the Laureus World Breakthrough of the Year award.
-Adlington was appointed Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours list, which she received from The Queen at Buckingham Palace in June 2009.

-In December 2009 she received an honorary Master of Arts degree from the University of Nottingham in recognition of her outstanding contribution to British sport.
+Adlington was appointed Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours list, which she received from Queen Elizabeth II at Buckingham Palace in June 2009.
+In December that year, she received an honorary Master of Arts degree from the University of Nottingham in recognition of her outstanding contribution to British sport.
+Also that year, a Class 395 high-speed train operated by Southeastern was named after her.

-The Sherwood Swimming Baths in Adlington's hometown of Mansfield, where she began swimming as a child, was renamed the Rebecca Adlington Swimming Centre when it reopened after refurbishment in January 2010.
-The Yates Bar in Mansfield was renamed the Adlington Arms in her honour.

-The 2012 Olympic torch relay was routed through Mansfield Woodhouse where it was affected by a heavy thunderstorm before a scheduled lunch break at the Rebecca Adlington Swimming Centre.

-In 2013 soon after her retirement from competition, Adlington was named as the inaugural inductee into Nottinghamshire County Council's Roll of Honour.
+The Sherwood Swimming Baths in Adlington's hometown of Mansfield, where she swum as a child, was renamed the Rebecca Adlington Swimming Centre in January 2010.
+The Yates Bar in Mansfield was briefly renamed the Adlington Arms, and the 2012 Olympic torch relay passed by the Rebecca Adlington Swimming Centre.
+Following her retirement from competition in 2013, Adlington was named as the inaugural inductee into Nottinghamshire County Council's Roll of Honour.
+In 2016, Tram 231 on the Nottingham Tram system was named after her, and she was inducted into the International Swimming Hall of Fame.

-One of the Class 395 high-speed trains operated by Southeastern, used to provide a 140-mph London-to-Kent link and the Javelin shuttle service for visitors to the 2012 London Olympic Games, was named after Adlington.
-Several other British Olympians also received this honour.

-Tram 231 on the Nottingham Tram system was named after Adlington in 2016.

 Television

-Adlington was a guest panellist on the ITV lunchtime chat show Loose Women on 25 March, 17 April and 22 May 2014.
-She was a contestant in Series 3 of The Jump, but withdrew on 7 February 2016 having dislocated her shoulder during training.
+Adlington participated in the thirteenth series of I'm a Celebrity...Get Me Out of Here!, which began airing in November 2013.
+She was the seventh celebrity voted out by the public.
+Adlington was a guest panellist on the ITV chat show Loose Women for the first time on 25 March 2014.
+She was a contestant in the 2016 series of The Jump, but withdrew after dislocating her shoulder during training.

-Adlington first worked for the BBC as a swimming pundit at the Glasgow 2014 Commonwealth Games.
-At the 2016 Summer Olympics in Rio, Adlington formed part of the BBC presenting team for the swimming events, along with Helen Skelton and Mark Foster.
-She repeated this role at the 2017 World Aquatics Championships, the 2018 European Championships, the 2018 Commonwealth Games in Gold Coast, the 2020 Summer Olympics in Tokyo, the 2022 Commonwealth Games in Birmingham and the 2024 Summer Olympics in Paris among others.
+Adlington worked for the BBC as a swimming pundit at the 2014 Commonwealth Games.
+She repeated this role at the 2016 Summer Olympics, the 2018 Commonwealth Games, the 2020 Summer Olympics, the 2022 Commonwealth Games, and the 2024 Summer Olympics.

-I'm a Celebrity...

-Adlington participated in the thirteenth series of I'm a Celebrity...Get Me Out of Here!, which began airing on 17 November 2013 and was held in Australia.
-She finished in 6th place, being voted out by the public on 6 December 2013.